chisaiki/CSHowTo/Errors.md

 In WSL, Windows paths like week10.py are not recognized.
 WSL uses Linux-style paths, so you must use ```/mnt/d/Test/Python/Practice/week10.py.```

 Must run: ```python3 /mnt/d/Test/Python/Practice/week10.py```

+**TLDR**: WSL cannot recognize python interpreter confuguration filepath (Since its for Windows), so you must set the interpreter default path to the one in WSL.